SOFTS-London cocoa hits near three month low; sugar, coffee gain

 * Robusta supplies are tightening thanks to shipping backlogs affecting top producer Vietnam and others.

-* December arabica coffee KCc1 rose 0.4% to $2.0490 per lb amid ongoing uncertainty over the next Brazil crop.
+* December arabica coffee KCc1 rose 1.9% to $2.0795 per lb amid ongoing concern over the size of the next Brazil crop.

 SUGAR